-- Kant's strategy in this section is to use our commonsense intuitions about duty to discover why acting for the sake of duty has moral value.
-He begins (in paragraphs 9-13 of the first section) by presenting a series of examples: one about a shopkeeper, one about preserving your life, one about being beneficent, and one about securing your own happiness.
+Kant believes we have a duty to do each of these things, yet these examples are supposed to show a difference between acting from duty as opposed to merely conforming with it.
 Explain each of these examples, and what do they reveal about acting from duty?
-(This is Kant's unstated first proposition concerning duty and its connection to the good will.) - 2.
-Kant's second proposition (in paragraph 14 of the first section) claims that the moral worth of an action comes from the maxim on which it is done.
+(This claim about duty ends up being Kant's unstated first proposition concerning duty and its connection to the good will.)

+- 2. Kant's second proposition (in the first section, paragraph 14) claims that the moral worth of an action comes from the maxim on which it is done.
 What is a maxim?
-Why does this give an action its moral value? - 3.
-Kant's third proposition (in paragraphs 15-16 of the first section) says that actions done for the sake of duty show respect for the moral law.
+Why does it give an action its moral value? - 3.
+Kant's third proposition (in the first section, paragraphs 15-16) states that actions done for the sake of duty show respect for the moral law.
 What does this mean?
 (Kant's footnote for paragraph 16 may help.) - 4.
-Putting these three propositions together (in paragraphs 17-19), Kant believes he has isolated what makes the good will good: it is the will to adhere to the principle that "I ought to never proceed except in such a way that I could also will that my maxim should become a universal law".
-Use Kant's example of the false promise to explain what this means, and how it involves a form of reasoning that is different from prudence. - 5.
+Putting these three propositions together (in the first section, paragraphs 17-19), Kant believes he has isolated what makes the good will good: it is the will to adhere to the principle that "I ought to never proceed except in such a way that I could also will that my maxim should become a universal law" (first section, paragraph 17).
+Use Kant's example of the false promise (in the first section, paragraph 18) to explain what this means, and how it involves a form of reasoning that is not prudential (i.e., based on one's own self-interest). - 5.
 Kant ends the first section (in paragraphs 20-22) by claiming that everyone should already be aware of what he has established there, because it all comes from "common human reason".
 If this is true, then why does Kant maintain that moral philosophy is still necessary?